microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/msal.md

 ## Difference between Msal2Provider and MsalProvider
 Although the usage is similar, MsalProvider and Msal2Provider are built on different OAuth flows.
 MsalProvider is built on msal.js, which implements the OAuth2.0 [Implicit Grant Flow](/azure/active-directory/develop/v2-oauth2-implicit-grant-flow).
 Msal2Provider is built on [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser), which implements the OAuth 2.0 [Authorization Code Flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow) with PKCE.
-Authorization Code Flow is deemed more secure than Implicit Grant Flow for web applications, so we recommend using Msal2Provider over MsalProvider.
+Because Authorization Code Flow is deemed more secure than Implicit Grant Flow for web applications, we recommend using Msal2Provider over MsalProvider.
 For details about security issues related to implicit grant flow, see [Disadvantages of the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-04#section-9.8.6).

 All new applications should use Msal2Provider whenever possible.
 For migration information, see [Msal2Provider](./msal2.md).